boyney123/awesome-event-patterns/README.md

 - [The Event-Carried State Transfer pattern](https://itnext.io/the-event-carried-state-transfer-pattern-aae49715bb7f) - Another great read by Oskar uit de Bos, as he gives into the ECST pattern and highlights the good, bad and ugly.

-- [https://www.gokhan-gokalp.com/en/how-should-my-event-be-designed-some-thoughts-on-event-based-systems/](https://www.gokhan-gokalp.com/en/how-should-my-event-be-designed-some-thoughts-on-event-based-systems/) - Gökhan Gökalp gives us his thoughts on Event-Based systems and designs for our events.
+- [How Should My Event Be Designed?
+Some Thoughts on Event-Based Systems](https://www.gokhan-gokalp.com/en/how-should-my-event-be-designed-some-thoughts-on-event-based-systems/) - Gökhan Gökalp gives us his thoughts on Event-Based systems and designs for our events.